rz4/MinoTauro/README.md

 #### Set-thread first macro:
 Variation of the thread first macro which stores the result at each form thread.
-Used when its more effcient to pass pointer of the evaluated form to next form operation instead of unevaluated form.
-Gensym used for variable name to prvent namespace collisions.
+Used when its more efficient to pass pointer of the evaluated form to next form operation instead of unevaluated form.
+Gensym used for variable name to prevent namespace collisions.
 Example:
 ```hy
 (=-> (+ x 1) incr)